zanachka/curl-impersonate-lexiforest/README.md

 ~~This list is also available in the [browsers.json](browsers.json) file.()~~ Needs to be updated.

+## Install

+The simplest way is to download the prebuilt binaries from the [release page](https://github.com/lexiforest/curl-impersonate/releases).
+If you want to build by yourself, please refer to the [INSTALL.md](INSTALL.md) and [docs/install.md](docs/02_install.md).

 ## Basic usage

 For each supported browser there is a wrapper script that launches `curl-impersonate` with all the needed headers and flags.
 For example: